-"I think that's all we're getting out of him, Commander," Jacob said.
+“I think that’s probably all we’re getting out of him, Commander,” Jacob said.

-"We appreciate what you told us.
-You were very helpful," Shepard said, attempting to calm Veetor down.
+“We appreciate what you told us.
+You were very helpful,” Shepard said, hoping to calm Veetor down.

-"We need to get his data to the Illusive Man," Miranda said quickly.
-"Grab the quarian and call the shuttle to come pick us up."
+“We need to get this data to the Illusive Man,” Miranda quickly said.
+“Grab the quarian and call the shuttle to come pick us up.”

-Before Shepard could respond, Tali's voice angrily interrupted.
-"What?
+Before Shepard could respond, Tali angrily stepped into the room and glared at the Cerberus operatives.
+“What?!
 Veetor is injured!
-He needs treatment, not an interrogation!"
-Tali yelled, stepping to the room and glaring at the Cerberus operatives.
+He needs treatment, not an interrogation!”

-Jacob tried to placate the irate quarian.
-"We won't hurt him.
+“We won’t hurt him.
 We just need to see if he knows anything else.
-He'll be returned unharmed."
+He’ll be returned unharmed,” Jacob calmly said.

-"Your people tried to betray us already.
-If we give him up to you, we'll never get the intel we need," Miranda added.
+“Your people tried to betray us once already.
+If we give him to you, we’ll never get the intel we need,” Miranda added.

-"Prazza was an idiot," spat Tali, rolling her eyes, "and he and his men paid for it."
-Looking at Shepard, Tali pleaded, "You're welcome to Veetor's omni-tool data, but please, just let me take him."
+“Prazza was an idiot,” Tali spat, rolling her eyes, “and he and his men paid for it.”
+Looking at Shepard, Tali said, “You’re welcome to take Veetor’s omni-tool data, but please, just let me take him.”

 “You don’t have to take Veetor and go.
 We could work together.
 Just like old times,” Shepard offered.

 Tali bowed her head.
-"I want to, but I can't.
-I got a mission of my own.
-It's too important for me to abandon, even for you."
-Tali sighed.
-"When it's over, and I'm still alive, we'll see what happens," she finished with a shrug.
+“I want to, but I can’t.
+I’ve got a mission of my own.
+It’s too important for me to abandon, even for you.”
+She sighed.
+“When it’s over, and I’m still alive, we’ll see what happens,” she finished with a shrug.

 Shepard’s brow furrowed.
 “That sounds dangerous.
 What are you doing?”

 Shepard nodded in acceptance.
-Turning towards Miranda, he gave his orders.
-"Veetor's traumatized and needs medical care.
-Tali will give us his omni-tool data and take him back to the flotilla.
-His omni-tool data will be more reliable than his testimony anyway." his tone brooked no argument.
+Turning towards Miranda, he said, “He’s traumatized, and he needs medical care.
+Tali will give us the omni-tool data and take him to the flotilla.
+His omni-tool data will be more reliable than his testimony anyway.”
+His tone brooked no argument.

 Miranda nodded in acceptance.
 “Understood, Commander,” she said in a neutral voice.

-"Thank you, Shepard.
-I'm glad you're still the one giving the orders," Tali said gratefully.
-Giving Shepard a hug, Tali said, "Good luck out there.
-If I find anything that can help you, I'll let you know."
+“Thank you, Shepard.
+I’m glad you’re still the one giving the orders,” Tali said.
+Giving Shepard a hug, she added, “Good luck out there.
+If I find anything that can help you, I’ll let you know.”

 Shepard returned the hug.
 “Stay safe, Tali.
 I hope we can talk again.”